kvarak/dnd/docs/_Classes/barbarian.md

 ### Blighted Transformation
 You become a blighted monster when you rage.
 For the duration of your rage, whenever you grapple a creature you can choose to constrict them with vines, causing them to be restrained for the duration of the grapple.

-Whenever you take damage while restraining a creature in this manner, you must succeed on a Constitution saving throw to maintain the restrained condition.
+Whenever you take damage while restraining a creature in this manner, you must succeed with a Constitution saving throw to maintain the restrained condition.
 The DC equals 10 or the damage you take, whichever number is higher.
 On a failed save, the restrained condition ends until the end of the creature's next turn, though they still remain grappled.

 ### Mindless Rage
 You can't be charmed or frightened while raging.
 If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.